 LV 196 served at Pollack Rip from 1947 to 1958, before moving to nearby Nantucket Shoals, where it served two years as a relief ship for LV 112.
 LV 196 was then overhauled in Curtis Bay, MD, before embarking to its new assignment at Umatilla Reef.
 En route the lightship stopped at Miami and Kingston (Jamaica) before transiting the Panama Canal, and then called at Acapulco (Mexico) and San Francisco while sailing north to Seattle.

 LV 196 served at Umatilla Reef from 1961 to 1971, when it was decommissioned.
 The vessel was reportedly near Seattle in 1980, but then it disappeared from the lightship community until it was spotted in Ketchikan, Alaska in 2000.
 The ship no longer bears the name Umatilla, but rather Marine Bio Researcher.
 How and where it was actually used as a research vessel remains a mystery.
-The ship is currently owned by Jim Faro, owner of Southeast Stevedoring, and has reportedly been used as barracks for crews working in the logging industry.
+In Alaska, the ship belonged to Jim Faro, owner of Southeast Stevedoring, and it was reportedly used as barracks for crews working in the logging industry.
+The lightship was reportedly scrapped sometime before 2016.